 · Adult needs to provide more support

-Differences between Montessori and Foundation Phase:
+(Isaac B, 2012) Differences between Montessori and Foundation Phase:

 Some of the biggest differences between the two schools are the freedom of choice children are given in the Montessori schools, the vertical grouping, informal learning, play centred, children are more responsible for their actions, three-hour work periods,life skills developed (cleaning, tidying up) and lack of routine.
 However, there are some similarities in both methods, such as story time on the carpet, outdoor learning spaces, child sized furniture, classroom is vibrant, work is displayed, various different play stations.
+Summary Montessori's

-Montessori's ideas have undoubtedly had a profound effect on the education systems in the world.
-Montessori has created a solid foundation for educators to build upon.
+educators to build upon.
 Her ideas of schooling are refreshing and innovative.

-However, some have criticized Montessori’s ideas on education for being “too structured and academically demanding of young children”.
+children”.
 The only problems children may encounter in a Montessori school, could be that there are not many children of the same age as them in their class, vertical grouping.
 Also, the class keeps the same teacher for a number of years, there is no change or variation in the teaching.
 Also, children may find it quite hard to transition to a mainstream school after being in a Montessori one, as the two systems are quite different.
 (Seldin T, 2010)